-System1 to Participate in the - GuruFocus.com
+System1 to Participate in The - GuruFocus.com

-System1, Inc. (NYSE: SST) (“System1” or the “Company”), an omnichannel customer acquisition marketing platform, announced that the Company will be participating in the Evercore ISI 2nd Annual Technology, Media and Telecom Conference being held at Westin Midtown West in New York, NY from September 7 to September 8, 2022.
+System1, Inc. (NYSE: SST) (“System1” or the “Company”), an omnichannel customer acquisition marketing platform, announced that the Company will be participating in The Benchmark Company Consumer/Media/Entertainment One-on-One Conference taking place at the New York Athletic Club on September 8, 2022.

-Michael Blend, System1’s Chief Executive Officer & Co-Founder, and Tridivesh Kidambi, System1’s Chief Financial Officer, will participate in a fireside chat with Evercore Analyst Shweta Khajuria at 3:00 PM ET on September 7, 2022 and will also be available for meetings that day.

 About System1, Inc.